cooldude77/vagrant-centos6-php56/README.md

 		</VirtualHost>

-6. Press CTRL+Q to quit Nano (hit Y when prompted to save changes).
+6. Press CTRL+x to quit Nano (hit Y when prompted to save changes).
 7. Restart Apache: `sudo service httpd restart`
 8. Visit the following URL in your browser: http://hello.localhost:8080